-The guidelines given to bank suggest them to deduct tax on all the deposits that return amount over Rs.
+The guidelines given to the bank suggest them to deduct tax on all the deposits that return amount over Rs.
 10,000 in given financial year.
 Even if the fixed deposit is done in the name of the minor and the amount of return is over the exempted amount, TDS is deducted.
-However, the return in this case can be demanded while filing income tax return.
+However, the return, in this case, can be demanded while filing income tax return.

 Banks are to deduct the tax on the basis of different criteria.
 If the individual has submitted Form 15G (Form 15H for senior citizen), then no tax is deducted.